-The centre must ensure that responses to the task, the resource pack, and any other materials developed in the research time, and any other assessment materials are not taken away by the learner at the end of the session.
+The centre must ensure that responses to the task, the resource pack, and any other assessment materials are not taken away by the learner at the end of the session.

-- laptop or desktop computer (internet access should be disabled)
+- laptop or desktop computer (with internet access) - scenario and appendices calculator.

-- pen

-- paper.